brianpilati/bp-prime-number/README.md

 The class should only be instantiated one because the class tracks previously known prime numbers and becomes more efficient with usage.

-The first 1230 prime numbers can be found (without seeding) in under 100 ms on a MacBook Pro 2.6 Ghz Intel Core i7 with 16 GB of 1600 MHz DDR3 memory.
+On a MacBook Pro 2.6 Ghz Intel Core i7 with 16 GB of 1600 MHz DDR3 memory.
+The first 1230 prime numbers can be found (without seeding) in under 100 ms The first 10001 prime numbers can be found (with seeding) in under 5000ms

 /*
   A class to determine if a number is prime